Sunmarke School, Jumeirah Village Triangle – The Review

 There is much we have not covered in our review, including the fundamental “Positive Education” and “MultiSmart” learning ethics and approaches that underpin its approach to whole child education.
 These, we believe alone, warrant a visit from prospective parents to the school to appreciate and explore in greater depth.

-Sunmarke School, on the basis of our 2017-18 visits, the clear commitment of its owners and school leadership, the evident happiness of Sunmarke children – and a school curriculum offer today unmatched in other Dubai schools, with a breadth that cannot but inspire and provide choice for every child at the school, comes very highly recommended.
+Sunmarke School, on the basis of our 2017-18 visits, the clear commitment of its owners and school leadership, the evident happiness of Sunmarke children – and a school curriculum offer today unmatched in other Dubai schools, with a breadth that cannot but inspire and provide choice for every child at the school, comes with much to recommend it.